shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 If the provided context is not supported, a `Shopware\B2B\Acl\Framework\AclUnsupportedContextException` is thrown.

-Debtors, for example, are unknown to the ACL, so all debtor identities will trigger the exception.
+Company Administrators, for example, are unknown to the ACL, so all Company Administrator identities will trigger the exception.

 ### Modifying entity access